glamtechie/Secrets/README.md

 API:

     POST /user:
         Create new user with username and password.
 Enter password twice.
+User is also logged in.
         Suggested usage: curl -k -X POST "https://poojanaik.webfactional.com/secrets_app/user" --data "user=poojanaik&pwd1=tarrega&pwd2=tarrega"
         Returns: Badrequest if username exists, passwords don't match or either parameters not specified.
 Otherwise returns success.

     Note: -k is required with curl because webfaction's ssl certificates fail to get verified by the client.
 Webfaction documents this issue but ensures that the channel is encrypted.

     DELETE /user:
-	Deletes the currently logged-in user.
+	   Delete the currently logged-in user.
         Suggested usage: curl -k -X DELETE "https://poojanaik.webfactional.com/secrets_app/user"
-        Returns: Returns internal error if user could be deleted for some reason (after logging on the server side), otherwise OK.
+        Returns: Returns internal error if user could not be deleted (after logging on the server side), otherwise Success.

     POST /login:
         Login user with username and password.